bienfaitza/MechaCar_Statistical_Analysis/README.md

 The t-test for Lot 3 had a p-value of 0.04, meaning that there is enough evidence to reject the null hypothesis.
 Therefore, the mean PSI of Lot 3 is statistically different from the population mean of 1,500 pounds per square inch.

-## Study Design: MechaCar vs Competition
+# Study Design
-One of the most important factors that consumers consider when looking for a new car is the safety rating.
  It would be useful to perform a statistical study to compare the safety ratings of MechaCar vehicles against the safety ratings of vehicles from other manufacturers.
 The null hypothesis would be that MechaCar vehicles do not have statistically significant higher safety ratings than that of vehicles from other manufacturers, while the alternative hypothesis would be that MechaCar vehicles do have statistically significant higher safety ratings than that of vehicles from other manufacturers.
-The way to test this would be to use a one-tailed t-test which would determine if there is any difference between the groups being compared.
-We would not use a two-tailed t-test as we have a prediction about the direction of the difference.
-The data needed to run the statistical test is a table of MechaCar vehicles and their respective safety ratings, along with various other manufactureres and their cars with safety ratings.